School of Diagnostic Medical Sonography

 Upon acceptance, the applicant must complete or submit:

 - Physical examination, immunizations (documentation of MMR, tetanus [Tdap], hepatitis B, and varicella), and PPD (TB).
+Additional TB testing is required if PPD is positive.

 - Criminal background check and drug screen performed through www.advantagestudents.com.